Hiring Great Contact Center Agents is the Key to Delivering Exceptional Customer Experiences

 Hiring an excellent call center agent is just as important as having the right call center software.
 Candidates can be screened based on a variety of criteria, such as personality, skill, fit and motivation, during the hiring process.
 Regardless of your list of prerequisites, it’s helpful to know exactly what makes a successful agent.
-Here are some of the top qualities of a successful call center agent:

 1. Knowledge Retention